 To add your own instances to the server, you first need information about the specific enhancement you want to implement.
 This determines which Java implementations are required.
-A good example is creating a custom data source, which is documented in Chapter 3, "Custom Data Sources," on page 19.
+A good example is creating a custom data source, which is documented in Custom Data Sources.